buggedcom/phpvideotoolkit-v2/README.md

 ```

 You may assume that looking at this example you will get 10 frames outputted because the segment being extracted is 10 seconds long.
 However you will actually only get 9 frames exported.
-This is because the end time frame is treated as a less than value rather than a less than and euqal to value.
-So in psuedo code this is what is happening when frames are extracted.
+This is because the end time frame is treated as a less than value rather than a less than and equal to value.
+So in pseudo code this is what is happening when frames are extracted.

 ```
 current = 10;